mpsitech/brly-BeamRelay/README.md

 # BeamRelay

-The BeamRelay project is an airplane traffic simulation with the aim of determining reachability of airborne airplanes via multi-hop optical data relays.
+BeamRelay is an air traffic simulation with the aim of determining reachability of airborne airplanes via high-speed, relayed optical data communication.

 ![](_exp/conmap.jpg)